 BMin, MTheol (1st class Hons), PhD (summa cum laude), DTheolHabil

-John is a minister of the Word in the Uniting Church in Australia.
+He is a minister of the Word in the Uniting Church in Australia (Port Phillip West Presbytery).

-John welcomes research proposals dealing with all aspects of missiology, intercultural, and ecumenical theology, including contemporary themes such as intercultural hermeneutics, mission and the arts, the intercultural transmission and appropriation of the Christian gospel, the theories and lived practices of contextualisation, missional church/Fresh Expressions, and historical themes dealing with the problem of colonisation and cultural replication, and the development of mission theology within the ecumenical movement(s) (International Missionary Council, the World Council of Churches, and Lausanne).
+John welcomes research proposals dealing with all aspects of world Christianity, contemporary approaches to religion, theories of contextualisation, intercultural theology, and ecumenical theologies, with a special interest in methodologies and the contexts of Oceania.
+This includes contemporary themes such as intercultural hermeneutics, mission and the arts, the cross-cultural transmission and appropriation of the Christian gospel, and historical themes dealing with the problem of colonialisation and cultural replication.